arpeggito/Kinesis_DataStream_Pipeline/README.md

 1. **Kinesis Data Stream:** Used for ingesting a high volume of events in real-time.
 It's scalable and durable, ensuring that no events are lost.

-2. **Lambda Function:** Processes incoming events, transforms them according to specifications of the challenge, and performs separation of duplicated.
-Serverless nature ensures scalability and cost-effectiveness.
+2. **Lambda Function:** To processes incoming events, transforms them according to specifications of the challenge and send the events to the S3 bucket performing separation of duplicates.
+The serverless nature ensures scalability and cost-effectiveness.

 3. **S3:** Stores transformed data partitioned based on event type and created date.
 Offers high durability, scalability, and cost-effectiveness for storing large volumes of data.